tordener/binance-testnet-tool/README.md

 ## Function List

-- `nancy.epochAt()` - helps with dealing with the time parameters for setting trades
+- `quant.epochAt()` - helps with dealing with the time parameters for setting trades
 - `nancy.snipe()` - doesn't work atm, but this helps you get into and out of a trade with the least spread
 - `nancy.spread()` - gets the spread and volume for bids/asks, and the market price
 - `nancy.cropDepth()` - trims down the spread for ease of reading or manipulating